thephpleague/oauth2-client/README.md

 ## Requirements

-The following versions of PHP are supported.
+We support the following versions of PHP:

 * PHP 8.0
 * PHP 7.4